StudioNirin/PlexCache-R/README.md

 # PlexCache: Automate Plex Media Management
 ### Updated 11/25

-## Current Bugs
+## Current Bugs / Todo List

-Probably several, but I fixed the really bad one.
-So should be good to go now.
+1. Some of the Episode/Show logic looks for 'Season X' as a folder marker, but with sonarr some episodes are also in 'Specials' so the logic needs to be updated to account for it.
+Maybe add 'Series X' as another option too.

 ## Overview